Netflix is apparently declaring war on so-called account sharing. That was not always so.

 With the basic subscription, series and films can be accessed on just one device.
 Whereas with the standard subscription, two devices can be streamed at the same time.
 Owners of the premium subscription even have the pleasure of being able to watch on four devices at the same time.

-Related to the topic: Netflix is
+Related to the topic: Netflix is now taking action against account sharing

 When Netflix bans account sharing